 About

-I am an entrepreneur and systems thinker who has built and operated ventures across healthcare, regional enterprise, digital media, small-business development, and event management.
+I am an entrepreneur and systems thinker based in New Zealand.
+Over the course of my career I have built and operated ventures across regional enterprise, digital media, small-business development, and events.

 Across each stage of my professional life, one principle has remained constant: durable systems matter more than short-term reactions.
 Structure, discipline, and clarity determine whether organisations — and individuals — endure.